 Keywords: Arterial switch operation, coronary artery stent in infant, flash pulmonary edema in infant, percutaneous coronary intervention infants, transposition great arteries

 How to cite this article: El-Said HG, Ebrahim M, Moore JW.
 Left main coronary artery stenting in a 3.6 kg infant after arterial switch operation for transposition of the great arteries.
 Ann Pediatr Card 2015;8:143-6

 How to cite this URL: El-Said HG, Ebrahim M, Moore JW.
 Left main coronary artery stenting in a 3.6 kg infant after arterial switch operation for transposition of the great arteries.
 Ann Pediatr Card [serial online] 2015 [cited 2022 May 20];8:143-6.
-Available from: http://www.annalspc.com/text.asp?2015/8/2/143/157033
+Available from: https://www.annalspc.com/text.asp?2015/8/2/143/157033

 Percutaneous coronary intervention (PCI) though widely employed in adults, is rare in small children and infants.
 We report successful left main coronary artery (LMCA) stenting in a 3.6 kilogram, 10-week-old infant with an unusual clinical presentation caused by critical, long-segment LMCA stenosis after arterial switch operation.